vishwanathdugani/dependency_management/README.md

 ### Endpoints and How They Work

 - **POST `/upload-status-file/`**: Accepts a multipart file upload containing package data.
 It parses the file to build dependency graphs for all listed packages.
 Example response: `{"message": "Graph built successfully"}` indicates successful graph construction.
+There is a start up task that load a sample status file.

 - **GET `/packages/`**: Lists all packages by their names and descriptions, providing a broad overview of the repository's contents.